buddydeepansh/mern-training/HTML/readme.md

     The content: The content refers to the data which you are writing between the opening and closing tags.
 In the above example “This is a paragraph tag.” is the content.
+  - ### \<h\> ELEMENT

+    The heading element refers to the heading of a paragraph or text written in big/bold letters.
+Heading is used to highlight important topics.
+Search engines use headings for indexing and structuring the content of a web page.
+There are 6 types of heading section elements from The heading element refers to the heading of a paragraph or text written in big/bold letters.
+Heading is used to highlight important topics.
+Search engines use headings for indexing and structuring the content of a web page.
+There are 6 types of heading section elements from \<h1\> to \<h6\>, as \<h1\> being the largest and boldest and moving towards \<h6\> smallest.
+Ex:

+    ## This is a type of h2 heading.